Tiramisù in Venice — The Sweet Story, Best Places & Authentic Recipe | Tour Leader Venice

 Locations: Campo Santi Giovanni e Paolo & Campo San Marco

-🧁 The Recipe: Make Authentic Venetian Tiramisù at Home
+🧁 How to Make Authentic Venetian Tiramisù at Home

 Want to bring Venice’s sweetness into your kitchen?
-Here’s how to make tiramisù the traditional Venetian-Treviso way — no shortcuts, no whipped cream, just pure, silky perfection.
+Here’s the traditional Venetian-Treviso recipe — no shortcuts, no whipped cream, just pure, silky bliss.

 - 3 large eggs, separated